gibbs/gibbs.github.io/content/tools/pwgen.md

 layout: _tools/pwgen
 title: Password Generator using pwgen
 description: >-
-    Generate memorable and pronouncable passwords with the pwgen utility.
+    Generate memorable and pronounceable passwords with the pwgen utility.
 summary: >-
-    Create memorable, pronouncable or random secure passwords with the pwgen program.
+    Create memorable, pronounceable or random secure passwords with the pwgen program.
 anchor: Password Creator
 uri: pwgen